CLICK the link in the Header Photo for my FREE sample lesson from this course

 TWELVE WEEKS OF TRAINING by CAROLYN LUCENTO

-PLEASE SCROLL DOWN TO SEE THE LESSON LIST AND THE MATERIALS LIST
+AS YOU SCROLL DOWN YOU WILL SEE THE LESSON LIST AND THE MATERIALS LIST

 The lesson plans are based on these basic elements of music: